kyuupichan/electrumx/docs/ENVIRONMENT.rst

 -----

-If synchronizing from the Genesis block your performance might change by tweaking the following cache variables.
-Cache size is only checked roughly every minute, so the caches can grow beyond the specified size.
-Also the Python process is often quite a bit fatter than the combined cache size, because of Python overhead and also because leveldb consumes a lot of memory during UTXO flushing.
-So I recommend you set the sum of these to nothing over half your available physical
+If synchronizing from the Genesis block your performance might change by tweaking the cache size.
+Cache size is only checked roughly every minute, so the cache can grow beyond the specified size.
+Moreover, the Python process is often quite a bit fatter than the cache size, because of Python overhead and also because leveldb consumes a lot of memory when flushing.
+So I recommend you do not set this over 60% of your available physical RAM:
-RAM:

-* **HIST_MB**
+* **CACHE_MB**

-  The amount of history cache, in MB, to retain before flushing to disk.
-Default is 300; probably no benefit being much larger as history is append-only and not searched.
+  The amount of cache, in MB, to use.
+The default is 1,200.

-  I do not recommend setting this above 500.

-* **UTXO_MB**
+  A portion of the cache is reserved for unflushed history, which is written out frequently.
+The bulk is used to cache UTXOs.

-  The amount of UTXO and history cache, in MB, to retain before flushing to disk.
-Default is 1000.
-This may be too large for small boxes or too small for machines with lots of RAM.
-Larger caches generally perform better as there is significant searching of the UTXO cache during indexing.
-However, I don't see much benefit in my tests pushing this too high, and in fact performance begins to fall.
+  Larger caches probably increase performance a little as there is significant searching of the UTXO cache during indexing.
+However, I don't see much benefit in my tests pushing this too high, and in fact performance begins to fall, probably because LevelDB already caches, and also because of Python GC.
-  My machine has 24GB RAM; the slow down is probably because of leveldb caching and Python GC effects.

-  I do not recommend setting this above 2000.
+  I do not recommend raising this above 2000.
+If upgrading from prior versions, a value of 90% of the sum of the old UTXO_MB and HIST_MB variables is roughly equivalent.

 Debugging
 ---------